I'm seriously beginning to wonder if my junior high school home economics teacher, Sophie Kwasniowski, is haunting me.

 Suzanne Boyle, of Cheshire, who generously let me copy her cookbook from her classes with Miss K, wrote to thank me.
 She added a postscript: "I got to thinking more about my time at Freeman School and I remember the ‘old-fashioned' soap suds maker for doing dishes there.
 It was a metal-handled ‘thing' that opened up to insert a soap bar that you would close and swish under hot water in the sink.
 Can you believe that years later, I bought a similar one at an antiques show!"

 Melanie (Smith) Burnell, of Pittsfield, also wrote to share her memories of Miss.
 K: "Sophie Kwasniowski was a friend of my family's!
 I remember fondly one day my family and I visited some friends and Sophie was there, showing us how to make these delicious lollipops!
 I am sorry I hadn't thought to have written the recipe down, as I was more into the moment with family, friends and Sophie, and what Sophie was showing us!
 I was also a very young girl!
 Sophie will always be remembered fondly.
-Yes, she touched many lives!
-She was quite the lady!
-If anyone ever comes across a lollipop recipe made by Sophie would you please have it printed?"

 Mary Williams, of Adams, wrote: "Your recent article in the Eagle brought back many memories of Sophie Kwasniowski and the home ec. classes she had.
 She was a wonderful teacher.
 [I was] a student at Freeman School in the 7th and 8th grades in the early ‘40s.
 We made the infamous apron, hat, pot holders and dish towel (7th grade).
 The came the cooking -- baking powder biscuits and chocolate cake I remember well.
 A dirndl skirt was the 8th- grade sewing accomplishment.
 The food I remember was canning tomatoes and making spaghetti sauce for our last hurrah as we left Freeman for Drury High School.